sophiekoonin/localghost/content/posts/2019-08-22interview-questions/index.md

 summary: "Tech job interviews are often different flavours of the same thing, regardless of where you apply.
 Interviewers are likely to ask you questions about your experiences, perhaps a hypothetical question about what you might do in a certain situation, or delve into some of the how-it-works stuff under the hood of whatever programming language you'll be using.
 However, there's one question that you can *guarantee* will come up: 'Do you have any questions for us?'"
 ---

-{{< img src="*/silicon-valley-crushed-it.png" alt="A still from the HBO series Silicon Valley in which two interviewers are asking a candidate 'it says here on your resume that from 2010 to 2011, you crushed it?'"  >}}
+{{< img class="inset-image" src="*/silicon-valley-crushed-it.png" alt="A still from the HBO series Silicon Valley in which two interviewers are asking a candidate 'it says here on your resume that from 2010 to 2011, you crushed it?'"  >}}

 Tech job interviews are often different flavours of the same thing, regardless of where you apply.
 Interviewers are likely to ask you questions about your experiences, perhaps a hypothetical question about what you might do in a certain situation, or delve into some of the how-it-works stuff under the hood of whatever programming language you'll be using.
 However, there's one question that you can _guarantee_ will come up: